Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 }
 ```

 Note that the query `getByTestId` also changed to `getByRole`, but was not highlighted because that change is explained more in the [querying conversion guide](TODO add link here).
-Otherwise, all we needed to do was switch out the imports and use a different API for click!

 ### Changing an Element's value